goharbor/harbor/docs/user_guide.md

 ![browse project](img/new_remove_update_member.png)

-## Replicating resources
+## Replicating Resources
-Replication allows users to replicate resources (images/charts) between Harbor and non-Harbor registries in both pull or push mode.
+Replication allows users to replicate resources, namely images and charts, between Harbor and non-Harbor registries, in both pull or push mode.

-Once the Harbor system administrator has set a rule, all resources that match the defined [filter](#resource-filter) patterns will be replicated to the destination registry when the [triggering condition](#trigger-mode) is matched.
-Each resource will start a task to run.
-If the namespace does not exist on the destination registry, a new namespace will be created automatically.
-If it already exists and the user configured in the policy has no write privilege to it, the process will fail.
-The member information will not be replicated.
+When the Harbor system administrator has set a replication rule, all resources that match the defined filter patterns are replicated to the destination registry when the triggering condition is met.
+Each resource that is replicated starts a replication task.
+If the namespace does not exist in the destination registry, a new namespace is created automatically.
+If it already exists and the user account that is configured in the replication policy does not have write privileges in it, the process fails.
+Member information is not replicated.

-There may be a bit of delay during replication based on the situation of the network.
-If a replication task fails, it will be re-scheduled a few minutes later and retried times.
+There might be some delay during replication based on the condition of the network.
+If a replication task fails, it is re-scheduled for a few minutes later and retried several times.

-**Note:** Due to API changes, replication between different versions of Harbor is not supported.
+**NOTE:** Due to API changes, replication between different versions of Harbor is not supported.

-### Creating replication endpoints
+### Creating Replication Endpoints

 To replicate image repositories from one instance of Harbor to another Harbor or non-Harbor registry, you first create replication endpoints.